Generalization Bounds in the Predict-then-Optimize Framework: Generalization Bounds Based on Multiclass Classification

 \end{corollary}

-Next, we will build off the previous results to prove generalization bounds in the case where $S$ is a general compact convex set.
+Next, we will build off the previous results to prove a generalization bound in the case where $S$ is a general compact convex set.
 The arguments we made earlier made extensive use of the extreme points of the polyhedron.
 Nevertheless, this combinatorial argument can be modified in order to derive similar results for general $S$.
 The approach is to approximate $S$ by a grid of points corresponding to the smallest cardinality $\epsilon$-covering of $S$.
 To optimize over these grid of points, we first find the optimal solution in $S$ and then round to the nearest point in the grid.
 Both the grid representation and the rounding procedure can fortunately both be handled by similar arguments made in Theorems \ref{Main_Theo} and Corollary \ref{cor:linear}, yielding a generalization bound below.
+The full proof is in Appendix \ref{sec:cor2proof}.

 \begin{corollary} Let $S$ be any compact and convex set, and let $\calH_{\mathrm{lin}}$ be the hypothesis class of all linear functions.
 Then, for any $\delta > 0$, with probability at least $1 - \delta$ over an i.i.d.\ sample $(x_1,c_1),\dots, (x_n,c_n)$ drawn from the distribution $\calD$, for all $f \in \calH_{\mathrm{lin}}$ we have